What are the ingredients of a successful partner onboarding program?

 2.)
 Display your Character Right away

 We’ve all heard the romantic cliché “It was love at first sight,” enough to make us all sick.
 But disregarding its pretentious connotation—it’s true; whether you care to accept it, first impressions matter.
-So, put yourself in the shoes of a potential partner and consider the first things they will be introduced to such as your website, social media profile, and communication between your sales team.
+So, put yourself in the shoes of a potential partner during the partner onboarding stage and consider the first things they will be introduced to such as your website, social media profile, and communication between your sales team.

 What are some things you can do to strengthen your initial impression?